 - The only people allowed in the hospital at this time are employees and two healthy approved adults per patient.
 This includes the public spaces of our hospital, for example, the cafeteria or hospital lobby.

 Visiting standards – Primary and specialty clinics

 - All outpatient procedures and clinic visits should be limited to one parent/legal guardian accompanying the patient to the visit.
 This includes outpatient surgery, radiology, SPS and ambulatory clinics.

 - Compassionate exceptions may be possible and must be arranged with the clinic manager.

 Visiting process and standards

-- Visiting adults must wear a mask while in the hospital or while vising their child.
+- Parent/legal guardian must wear a mask at all times while in the hospital (exceptions below).